Why Are Slow Upload Speeds Making You Want to Scream? Testing Solutions for Our Pixelated Lives

 It’s as if your Wi-Fi waits for the worst possible moment to start behaving like a 90-year-old turtle.

-But don’t worry—although technology may betray us, we can still laugh through the pain (and maybe even fix it—more on that later!).
+But don’t worry—while technology may betray us, we can still laugh through the pain (and maybe even fix it—more on that later!).

 Ever had a Zoom call where you sounded like a robot and looked like a Minecraft character?